PiotrJagielny/MyCardGame/README.md

 Cow - If cow dies, spawn chort in the same row <br>
 Trebuchet - Deal i damage to random enemy every 2 turns<br>
 Good person - Boost card on your board every 2 turns<br>
+Gravedigger - Boost by number of cards on your graveyard on deploy<br>
+Witch - Ressurect card from your graveyard<br>

 To log in you have to enter name.
 Every user have its own instance of deck builder so there cannot be two users with same name.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/b6a77471-4af0-4eed-ba58-181bf8404602)